The Shadow Barons

 The group got its name from Louis Guillaume Laland Marie Hiacinthe Arnould, also known as Baron de Feriet.
 A career officer in Napolean's military in the New World, the baron retired to a large estate in what is now Montrose, in Baldwin County.
 The group has taken great delight in composing a fictional tale of the ghost of the baron.

-This year, The Shadow Barons will parade on March 2 at 6:45 p.m.
-Their theme will be Party Like It's 1999, a reference to the group's 20th anniversary.
-Expect 10 floats, most of them built by Patty Keenan and the organization.
+This year, The Shadow Barons paraded on February 22 at 6:45 p.m.
+Their theme was Faces and Aces.
+The parade included 10 floats, most of them built by Patty Keenan and the organization.
 Costumes are by Bienville Costumes.

 Copyright 2012-24, Thrown Ventures LLC